Our climate work

 Life cycle assessment

 To provide a solid basis for BillerudKorsnäs’ continued climate work, and to make it easier for our customers to assess our products, we commissioned IVL Swedish Environmental Research to perform a life cycle assessment of paper packaging solutions made using our material.
-The results will be published in 2016.
-The previous study (in 2015) compared four different paper packaging solutions – carrier bag, pasta bag, cement sack and bottle – made using our material with corresponding products made of plastic.
-The study examined the entire product life cycle: from material production to the disposal or recycling of the finished packaging.
-The findings clearly illustrate that paper packaging is a better option than plastic from an environmental perspective.
-Emissions of greenhouse gases were 49–72% lower for packaging made of paper.
-For the other comparisons of nutrients, pollutants and ground-level ozone, paper produced much lower emissions in the vast majority of cases.
+The study made in 2016 compared two of our paper packaging solutions - the D-sack and the shopping bag – made using our material with corresponding products made of other materials.
+Emissions of green house gases were 30%-70% lower for BillerudKorsnäs packaging.
+For the other comparisons of pollutants and ground-level ozone the D-sack produced lower emissions than a regular cement sack.
+Regarding BillerudKorsnäs shopping bag it produced much lower emissions in the vast majority of the cases compared with Renewable LDPE bag for the comparisson in nutrients, pollutants and ground-level ozone.

 Partnership and awards in the area of climate work